Sebastian-GA/RISCV_uC/sources/multi-cycle/rtl/memory/peripherals/README.md

 # Example: Turn on LED[0] and LED[15]

 # By default, all pins are configured as digital output pins
-# See the ADOUT_REG register for more information
+# See the OUTM_REG register for more information
-# See the PWM peripheral for information on how to configure the pins as analog output pins
+# See the PWM peripheral for information on how to configure the pins as PWM output pins

 # Set output value of LED[0] to 1
 addi t0, x0, 0x1 # Set the value of t0 to 0x1